solcabz/wp-content/plugins/leadin/readme.txt

 ✅ Contact us
 ✅ Newsletter sign up form template
-✅ Support template
-✅ eBook download template
 ✅ Event registration template
+✅ Talk to an expert template
+✅ Book a meeting template
+✅ Gated content template
 ✅ More coming soon

 Choose from a variety of settings, color schemes, and fonts — or start from scratch.
 HubSpot comes with an intuitive form and popup builder that simplifies the process, no matter what type of form you have in mind.